Benjlet/Dace23-Demo/README.md

   - F5 manually refreshes the UI
   - F6 advances to the next page of the screen.
 With the Shift modifier, this will go back a page.
   - TAB will tab to the next selectable field
-  - UP/DOWN ARROWS allow scrolling through text, where there are multiple lines
+  - UP/DOWN ARROWS allow scrolling through multi-line text and incrementing/decrementing NumberBoxes
-  - SPACE toggles the behaviour of fields in Yellow, such as displaying Dropdown options or crossing a CheckBox
+  - SPACE toggles the behaviour of fields in Dark Cyan (default), such as displaying Dropdown options or crossing a CheckBox
   - ENTER commits the changes of an Edit or Dropdown selection

 # Screenshots